 Sri Lanka is a shopper’s paradise.
 Once upon a time, it was famous with Indians for garment shopping.
 Odel was a must-visit destination that had to be a part of the Sri Lanka itinerary.
 However, during my two visits to the island of Sri Lanka, I discovered so many Souvenirs that you can pick up in Sri Lanka.

 Sri Lanka Souvenirs come in all price ranges to suit all kinds of budgets.
 Plan shopping them in Sri Lanka during your visit.

 Let me begin with the most attractive one & potentially the most expensive one.
 Sri Lanka is home to many gemstone mines, specially moonstone mines.
 I visited one moonstone mine and it was fascinating to see the gems being mined, sorted, cut, polished and fitted into metal to make lovely jewelry.
 There was no way I could have come back without picking up some moonstones from there.

 You can buy gems anywhere in Sri Lanka.
 Most tourist areas like Unawatuna and Kandy are full of big and small gem stores.
 There are many museums where they showcase the mining process through a film and give you basic information about gems.
 You are then spoilt for choices to choose from.

 Bargain hard even at high-end showrooms.

-The Ceylon tea has always been famous.
+The Ceylon Tea has always been famous.
 It is an easy Sri Lanka Souvenir to pick for who does not appreciate some fine tea.
 You can visit the tea gardens in central Sri Lanka, visit the tea factories and choose your tea flavor.

-Every time I go to a tea growing region, I pick up my supply for next 2 months.
+Every time I go to a tea growing region, I pick up my supply for the next 2 months.
 In Sri Lanka, you can find nicely packed tea from all souvenir shops or anywhere in the market.

 Dilmah is the most popular tea brand from Sri Lanka.